Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

      -d @add_device.json
 ```

-Where **add_device.json** is the one you find inside **iotagent-opcua/testCommands** folder
+Where `add_device.json` is the one you find inside `iotagent-opcua/testCommands` folder

-add_device.json sample payload contains several attributes even of different type.
+`add_device.json` sample payload contains several attributes even of different type.
 Some of them are missing on the OPC
 UA Server side but have been included to prove that the Agent is able to manage such situations.

 #### Step 5 - Get devices

-Check if the operation gone well, by sending the following REST call:
+Check if the operation went well, by sending the following REST call:

 ```bash
 curl http://localhost:4001/iot/devices \